 WHO WE ARE

-Taylor Cass Talbott, Ground Score Development Coordinator
+Taylor Cass Talbott, Ground Score Advisor

 Originally from Portland, Taylor began working on international waste issues by organizing a series of collaborative art and waste-related projects called Live Debris.
 She went on to help develop Bhutan’s first zero waste program as a coordinator for the Samdrup Jongkhar Initiative.
 Taylor also worked for India’s SWaCH waste picker cooperative, developing their Red Dot Campaign.
 Prior to all of this, she worked for Portland’s Outside In homeless youth organization.
-Taylor is now based in Portland where she works part time as the Ground Score Development Coordinator for Trash for Peace, and part time as the Reducing Waste in Coastal Cities project officer for WIEGO.
+Taylor is now based in Portland where she works part time as a Ground Score Advisor for Trash for Peace, and part time as the Reducing Waste in Coastal Cities project officer for WIEGO.

 Michael Fawcett, Ground Score Coordinator

 Michael Edmund Fawcett was born in Detroit, MI and grew up in nearby Ann Arbor- the youngest of three sons of Lee and Rita Fawcett, both educators.
 In 1981, his family moved to Lake Oswego, OR.
 In 1988, he graduated from Lakeridge High School and went on to Linfield College, majoring in Business with a minor in Political Science.